Witnesses: 1st victim threatened Rittenhouse, lunged for gun

 The testimony at Rittenhouse's murder trial Thursday came from two witnesses who were called to the stand by the prosecution but gave accounts often more favorable to the defense in the politically polarizing case.

 Rittenhouse, now 18, is charged with shooting three men, two of them fatally, in the summer of 2020.
-The onetime youth police cadet had gone to Kenosha with an AR-style semi-automatic rifle and a medical kit in what he said was an effort to safeguard property from violent protests that broke out over the police shooting of a Black man.
+The onetime youth police cadet had gone to Kenosha with an AR-style semi-automatic rifle and a medical kit in what he said was an effort to safeguard property from violent protests that broke out over the shooting of Jacob Blake, a Black man, by a white Kenosha police officer.

 Richie McGinniss, who was recording events on a cellphone that night for the conservative website The Daily Caller, testified that Joseph Rosenbaum, the first man shot that night, was killed after chasing down Rittenhouse and making a lunge for the gun.

-Balch said he got between Rosenbaum and another man while Rosenbaum was trying to start a fire, and Rosenbaum got angry, shouting, 'If I catch any of you guys alone tonight I'm going to f-- kill you!'
+Balch said he got between Rosenbaum and another man while Rosenbaum was trying to start a fire, and Rosenbaum got angry, shouting, "If I catch any of you guys alone tonight I'm going to (expletive) kill you!"

 Balch said that Rittenhouse was within earshot and that he believed the threat was aimed at both of them.